Frustrated by long waits for pizza delivery, software developer Evan Kuo created an app to automate ordering from a nearby pizza shop.

 Kuo set out to create a faster, smoother delivery experience and a better pie.
 A Mission resident, he selected his neighborhood as a proving ground for Pythagoras Pizza, first launched in 2015.

-With delivery limited to an area within a 2-mile radius of a shared commissary with two commercial pizza ovens on Cesar Chavez St., Kuo and his team promise two things: delivery within 15 minutes of when the order is placed, and an un-soggy pizza he said he spent 8 months perfecting.
+With delivery limited to an area within a 2-mile radius of a shared commissary on Cesar Chavez St., Kuo and his team promise two things: delivery within 15 minutes of when the order is placed, and an un-soggy pizza he said he spent 8 months perfecting.

 To develop his ideal pie, Kuo ate an entire pizza from a different pizzeria every day for three months.
 Eventually, he realized that crust quality and texture are key elements for designing a killer slice.
 As a goal, he decided to create a sourdough crust that’s as good as a great piece of bread.